apptainer/singularity-userdocs/singularity_and_docker.rst

     Namespace: blue/berry/cream

-The power of build comes with the other stuff that you can do!
+The power of build comes with the other things that you can do.
 This means running specific install commands, specifying your containers runscript (what it does when you execute it), adding files, labels, and customizing the environment.
 Here is a full Singularity file: